gear-foundation/gear-wiki/docs/developing-contracts/codec.md

 [`scale-info`](https://docs.rs/scale-info/) is a library to describe Rust types, intended for providing information about the structure of encodable SCALE types.

 The definitions provide third party tools (e.g. a UI client) with information about how they are able to decode types agnostic of language.
 The interface that uses `scale-info` for Gear programs is called **metadata**.
-It defines incoming and outgoing types for all necessary entry points and allows contracts and the client part to understand each other.
+It defines incoming and outgoing types for all necessary entry points and allows programs and the client part to understand each other.

 :::info

-[Learn more](./metadata.md) how to use metadata in contract.
+[Learn more](./metadata.md) how to use metadata in program.

 :::